 The RF link

-The RF link is used for bi-directional data exchange between the PS Thermo hub, and the edge node (sensor or actuator, battery or mains powered).
+The RF link is used for bi-directional data exchange between the PS Thermo control hub, and the respective edge node (sensor or actuator, battery or mains powered).
 The RF link is long-range, providing wireless communication between the gateway and the remote node that can reach up to 400m in line of sight, while providing excellent low-power capabilities, ideally fitting battery operation.
 I used the popular RFM69 FSK modulation transceiver for the purpose.

 The RF link implementation supports: